oroinc/documentation/user_guide/activities/tasks/create_tasks.rst

 2. Click **Create Task** on the top right.

    .. image:: /user_guide/img/activities/tasks/tasks_add_fromgrid.png
-      :alt: Click Create Task
+      :alt: Create a task button

 3. On the **Create Task** page, fill in the required information:

    .. image:: /user_guide/img/activities/tasks/activities_tasks_actions_add0.png
-      :alt: Fill in the required information
+      :alt: Filling in the required information when creating a new task

    * **Subject** — The name which summarizes what the task is about.
    * **Description** — Detailed statement of what work is to be done in relation to the task.
 Use the embedded editor to format text, add images, links, etc.